Skip to main content

 Back to top

-Tickly coughs can be caused by allergies or postnasal drip (a build-up of mucus in the back of the throat).
+Tickly coughs can be caused by allergies or a postnasal drip (a build-up of mucus that’s collected in the back of the throat).
 Changing your bed sheets regularly and keeping pets away from the bedroom may help to reduce an allergy-related tickly cough at night.
-Dry air can also trigger tickly coughs, so investing in a humidifier could be a good option.
+Dry air can also trigger tickly and dry coughs at night, so investing in a humidifier could also be a good option.

 Back to top